College basketball's biggest remaining offseason decisions

 1. R.J.
 Hampton, uncommitted

-Hampton is the top-ranked 2019 prospect still uncommitted, and his presence will have a massive impact on any of his final three schools: Kansas, Memphis and Texas Tech.
+Hampton is the top-ranked 2019 prospect still uncommitted, and his presence would have a massive impact on any of his final three schools: Kansas, Memphis or Texas Tech.
 Kentucky was recently cut from his list, but Hampton has been considered a Kansas lean -- presuming Rayjon Tucker enrolls at Memphis (more on him in a bit).
 Hampton would immediately vault each of his final three schools up a couple of spots in the top 25.